25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Sfenj

 These airy ring doughnuts taste best hot from the oil, either plain or dusted with sugar.
 Morning and afternoon vendors fry them fresh, making perfect companions for mint tea.
-These represent some of the most accessible traditional Moroccan dishes for travelers.
+These represent some of the most accessible traditional Moroccan dishes for travelers exploring Marrakech’s food scene.

 Desserts and Holiday Favorites